CHTC/chtc-website-source/hpc-job-submission.md

 **2. Viewing Jobs in the Queue**
 ==================

-To view *your* jobs in the SLURM queue, enter the following:
+To view your jobs in the SLURM queue, use the following command:

 ```
 [alice@login]$ squeue -u username